jacobgonza/hack-the-hood-work/housing-data/README.md

-1.what character has the lowest helth in each element 2.what charecter has the hiest health in each element 3.what charater has the
+1.what character has the lowest helth in each element 2.what charecter has the hiest health in each element 3.what charater has the crte rate
-4.what charater has the
+4.what charater has the crit damage
 5.what charater has the
 6.what charater has the
 7.what charater has the